dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Responsiveness

 Nothing really changes because of mobile version.
 The same grid is applied and the same 8x8 and height rule applies.
-If your components and the fonts have to be smaller, than be it.
-Redesign them to match you use case.
+If your components and the fonts have to be smaller, then be it.
+Redesign them to match your use case.

 That's what I did with most of my components.

-- Grid systems
-- Mobile grid and all
+`TODO: Show some size variations for different screen ratios` `TODO: Share 8x8 pixel grids for desktop and mobile`

 ### Opening up for discussion

-So, not sure if I have a conclusion, but I liked very much working all my components in Figma and React this ways.
-The initial creation and implemation of each component is a bit tedious but, so does creating a Design System from scratch!
+So, not sure if I have a conclusion, but I liked very much working all my components in Figma and React this way.
+The initial creation and implemation of each component is a bit tedious but, so is creating a Design System from scratch!

 You can see all the components that I presented in the article on [Figma](https://www.figma.com/file/rmvFgJXvCa8bjYaj2iU4PI/8px-Grid?node-id=724%3A961).

-And you can also see all the components that I made in react on my website under the menu guidelines [-> Website](https://dnvt.github.io/dnvt-folio/).
-(Website fully using this 8x8 design system).
+**And you can also see all the components that I made in React on my website under the menu guidelines [> Website](https://dnvt.github.io/dnvt-folio/).** (Website fully using this 8x8 design system).

 Click on the grid icon to reveal the various grids and baselines!

 ![Show grid](../../assets/images/../../../assets/images/Writings/Grid/show-grid-button.png)

-Let me know if you have any questions, any suggestions or improvment to offer to build on this idea/concept.
+Let me know if you have any questions, any suggestions or improvements on this idea/concept.
 Lemme know if you find this totally absurd and the whys, it would also tremendously help the grid discussion.

 Thanks for reading!